ryanczm/Analytic-Musings/notes/commods/cmd-txt.md

 These cover different areas of commodities.

 * Geman - Commodities and Commodity Derivatives: Everything, but old, written in 08.
 New version please!
 Love the ags and metals section.
 Don't know if any other book covers so much breadth.
 * Kaminski - Energy Markets: Only oil, gas and power.
+However, very USA-centric.
+Strong focus on domestic American gas and power.
 * Trafigura - Commodity Trading Demystified: Good for understanding the role of physical trading in the commodity supply chain.

 ## Oil

-* Downey - Oil 101
+* Downey - Oil 101: A nice high level overview.
-* Leffler - Non-technical Guides
+* Leffler - Non-technical Guides: More for pure technicals; refineries, pipelines, exploration, etc. Not so much markets.

 ## Gas

-* Tusiana - LNG - A Non-Technical Guide
+* Tusiana - LNG - A Non-Technical Guide: No complaints here.

 ## Power